 Research & Development (R&D) is responsible for developing innovative solutions and for managing AWL's product portfolio.
-We make sure that our customers stay ahead in a world which in the coming years will be dominated by technology, automation and robotization.
+We ensure that our customers continue to lead the way in a world dominated by technology, automation and robotics in the coming years.
 That is in our DNA.

 We help customers so that they always keep their lead.